FuchsiaOS/FuchsiaOS-docs-zh_CN/development/languages/c-cpp/cxx.md

   - `enum class`es
   - `template`s
   - Default parameters
       - But use judgment.
 One optional out parameter at the end is probably fine.
 Four optional bool arguments, probably not.
   - Plain old classes
   - `auto`
   - Multiple implementation inheritance
       - But be judicious.
 This is used widely for e.g. intrusive container mixins.
 - Needs more ruling TODO(cpu)
   - Global constructors
       - Currently we have these for global data structures.

 **TODO:** pointer to style guide(s)?

-## C++ Standard Edition (17 vs 14)
+## C++ Standard Edition

 Zircon code is built with `-std=c++17` and in general can use C++ 17 language and library features freely (subject to style/feature constraints described